libra/website/docs/reference/glossary.md

 * LibraBFT is the Libra protocol's BFT consensus algorithm
 * LibraBFT is based on HotStuff.

-### Libra blockchain
+### Libra Blockchain

-* The **Libra Blockchain** manages the Libra ledger, a globally accessible distributed ledger.
-It is used by the Libra ecosystem to power a new financial ecosystem.
+* The **Libra Blockchain** is a ledger of immutable transactions agreed upon by the validator nodes on the Libra network (the network of validator nodes).

 ### Libra Core